elpamplina/mastodon-threading/README.md

 This plugin can:
 - Insert thread separators manually or automatically.
 - Visualize the order of fragments and their size as they are typed.
-- Add descriptions to images to facilitate accessibility for people with visual impairments.
+- Add descriptions to images and other media to facilitate accessibility for people with visual impairments.
 - Submit individual posts or entire threads directly to the Mastodon server, checking the size limitations and different types of visibility supported by the server.

 ## Installation